‘Ich bin ein Berliner!’

 The Soviet War Memorial (Treptower Park)

-The Soviet War Memorial in Treptower park was opened in 1949 is one of 3 war Soviet memorials built in the city that also act as graveyards for Soviet soldiers who lost their lives in the Battle Of Berlin in 1945.
+The Soviet War Memorial in Treptower park was opened in 1949 is one of 3 war Soviet memorials built in the city.
+They also act as graveyards for Soviet soldiers who lost their lives in the Battle Of Berlin in 1945.
 It’s a vast site and an interesting look into Soviet architecture and how they blended remembrance of their war heroes with communist ideology.
 The above picture I’ve used is one of several statues around the park.
 The largest is the centrepiece that features a Soviet Solider holding a child whilst standing on a crushed swastika.
-Definitely worth checking this out if you have an interest in World War 2 and/or Communist history.
+Its definitely worth checking this place out if you have any interest in World War 2 and/or Communist history.